azine/email-bundle/README.md

 =&gt; AzineEmailBundle:contentItem:message for 'Resources/views/contentItem/message.txt.twig' and 'Resources/views/contentItem/message.html.twig'

-Inside those templates you have access to the styles and snippets defined in your TemplateProvider.
+When rendering those templates you have access to the styles and snippets defined for this template in your TemplateProvider.

 ## TWIG-Filter textWrap